Learn 12 Ways How To Deal With A Narcissist Boyfriend

 What Is A Narcissistic Personality?

 Narcissistic personality disorder (NPD) is one of several types of personality disorders.
-NPD is characterized by an individual having an inflated sense of self-importance, lack of empathy for others, and a need for excessive attention and/or admiration.
+NPD is characterized by an individual having an inflated sense of self-importance, lack of empathy for others, and a deep need for excessive attention and/or admiration.
+Some signs of narcissism in your boyfriend include: jealousy, lies, selfishness, envy, arrogance, aggression, hostility, defensiveness, stonewalling, gaslighting, criticism, contempt, deflection, grandiose, attention-seeking, lack of boundaries, or being exploitative.

-People with a narcissistic personality disorder often exhibit some of the following character traits:
+People with a narcissistic personality disorder often exhibit some of the following narcissistic traits:

 Causes Of Narcissistic Personality Disorder (NPD)

-While the specific causes of narcissistic personality disorder are not completely understood, NPD is believed to be linked to genetic, biological, and environmental factors.
-Some researchers believe that NPD forms when infants and young children fail to experience normal bonding with caregivers, especially maternal figures.
+One thing is clear: while the specific causes of narcissistic personality disorder are not completely understood, NPD is believed to be linked to genetic, biological, and environmental factors.
+Some researchers and co authors believe that NPD forms when infants and young children fail to experience normal bonding with caregivers, especially maternal figures.
 There is also some belief that there is a breakdown in the structure and function of the brain that predisposes some people to develop a narcissistic personality disorder.
-Narcissistic people rarely develop meaningful relationships with others that last for any significant length of time.
+Narcissistic tend to rarely develop meaningful relationships with others that last for any significant length of time.
+This condition can often present itself through their words, rage, small comments they make to you, unsolicited feedback, or them even taking away some of your rights to gain control.

 Wondering How To Deal With Your Narcissistic Boyfriend?

-Narcissistic people rarely have genuine feelings for others.
+Most narcissists rarely have genuine feelings for others.
 It can be difficult to accept this, especially if you have strong feelings for your boyfriend.
-However, acknowledging his emotional detachment is the first step in learning to live your life free of narcissistic control or abuse.
+However, acknowledging his emotional detachment is the first step in learning to live your life free of narcissistic control or abuse, and it is important to point out if you are living drastically different lives.

-2. Establish Boundaries That You Are Comfortable With And Stick With Them.
+- Establish Clear Boundaries That You Are Comfortable With And Stick With Them.

-People with narcissistic personality disorder usually have no empathy toward others.
+People with narcissistic personality disorder usually lack empathy toward others.
 Your boyfriend may exhibit some superficial charm or even engage in love bombing, but in reality, he may not care about your desires or any personal motives you have.
-You must be able to accept yourself for who you are and to know that, whether he appreciates you need to take care of yourself and protect your own emotional health.

 A narcissistic boyfriend usually thrives on getting reactions from you.
 By causing you to lose control, he gains control.
 One of the most effective ways to deal with this behavior is to ignore him.
 Don’t be fooled, though, a narcissistic person tend to be cunning and knows how to say and do whatever it takes to frustrate you.
 If you must leave the room or even go for a walk to get away and clear your head, ignore his tantrums when it is possible.